I am so excited to share information about my book: A Political Memoir

 Libby Davies has been a social activist for 40 plus years and began as a community organizer in Vancouver’s Downtown Eastside in 1972.
 She was elected to Vancouver City Council for 5 consecutive terms, 1982-1993.
 As the Member of Parliament for Vancouver East for six consecutive terms, 1997-2015, she became NDP House Leader, (2003-2011) and Deputy Leader (2007-2015).
 Libby has been an outspoken advocate for human rights, housing, peace, and social justice throughout her political life.
-She was named to the Order of Canada in 2016, and invested to the Order in May 2018.
-She’s is currently writing about political activism and transformative change.
+She was named to the Order of Canada in 2016, and invested to the Order in May 2018, and received the City of Vancouver Civic Merit Award in November 2018.
+Libby was appointed to the board of governors of Vancouver Community College in 2018.
+She is also a board member of the Portland Hotel Society.
+Her first book, “Outside In”, is scheduled for publication May 2019 with Between The Lines, Toronto.

 Libby was first elected as the Member of Parliament for Vancouver East in 1997.
 She was re-elected in November 2000, June 2004, January 2006, October 2008, and most recently in May 2011.
 Libby was also the Official Opposition Spokesperson for Health and the Vice-Chair of the Standing Committee on Health from May 2011 until January 2015.
 She was Deputy Leader of the federal NDP from 2007-2015.
 Libby also served as the NDP House Leader from 2003 to March 2011.
 After serving 6 terms, and 18 years, as the Member of Parliament for Vancouver East, Libby did not run in the 2015 general federal election.